Death:Death, Cause unspecified 23 June 2011 (Age 97) chart Placidus Equal_H.

 French Egyptologist, the first woman to be a fellow of the French Institute of Oriental Archaeology (IFAO), and the first woman to lead an archaeological dig, in 1938.
 She was the author of many books on Egyptian art and history and was also known for her role in the preservation of the Nubian temples from flooding caused by the Aswan Dam.
 She died on 23 June 2011 aged 97.
 Link to Wikipedia biography Read less

-Christiane Desroches Noblecourt was a renowned French Egyptologist who played a significant role in the preservation of ancient Egyptian monuments.
-She was instrumental in the international campaign to save the Nubian temples from being submerged by the waters of the Aswan High Dam in the 1960s.
+Christiane Desroches Noblecourt was a prominent French Egyptologist, archaeologist, and author, born in Paris on November 17, 1913.
+She played a pivotal role in saving the Nubian temples from being submerged by the waters of the Aswan High Dam in the 1960s.
+Her tireless efforts in coordinating the international rescue mission cemented her legacy as a champion of cultural heritage preservation.